 The primary concern for the child should be behaviour, not speech and language, medical or complex learning needs.
 If the child has additional needs other than behaviour then a request for another service may be more appropriate.

-The Holding Hands programme was developed as part of the doctoral research of Dr Shami Rait, Senior Educational Psychologist, Buckinghamshire County Council (the research has been published)
+The Holding Hands programme was developed as part of the doctoral research of Dr Shami Rait, Senior Educational Psychologist, Buckinghamshire County Council.

 In Dr Rait’s research it explains that Kaminiski et al. (2008) examined a range of parenting programmes for young children with behaviour difficulties and found that superior outcomes were achieved where parents were: